analuhaas/MMC/MMC_documentation/module_HF_test_tutorial.md

-# Individual MMC module test
+# Individual MMC module HF test

 ## Objectives and context

-The goal of this tutorial is to test a individual MMC module operation in all its states in both low and high frequency.
+The goal of this tutorial is to test a individual MMC module operation in all its states in high frequency.
 For that, we used the circuit structure below.
 R_{dec} resistance is connected in parallel to the module in order to emulated negative currents discharging the module capacitor.

 <img width="950" height="337" alt="image" src="https://github.com/user-attachments/assets/767e4a0e-1f4f-4deb-a81a-e97e42c9170a" />